itp-redial/tinyphone/README.md

 ##**Tinyphone Server**
 The Tinyphone server's purpose is to act as a bridge between the Asterisk telephone server, and real-time apps in various languages.

 The typical use case for Tinyphone server is to allow phone call controlled screens in public spaces.
 Calls are handled by Asterisk and passed to Tinyphone server through AGI / EAGI.
+Tinyphone server will forward the call events to any Tinyphone clients that are registered with the "DNID" phone number of the call.

+Tinyphone has 4 events that are received from Asterisk and passed to Tinyphone clients:
+ - **new_caller:**
+  - A new call has begun.
+Tinyphone clients are informed of the call's unique ID, the caller's phone number (callerID), and any arguments that have been passed in to AGI from Asterisk's dialplan.
+ - **keypress:**
+  - The caller has hit a key on their dialpad.
+The value will be 0-9,*, or #.
+ - **audio_level:**
+  - The current loudness of the caller's audio, from 0-32768.
+This event will be sent approximately 15 times / second, and requires that EAGI (instead of AGI) is used in the Asterisk dial plan.
+This event is bandwidth/cpu intensive, so use AGI unless your application is definitely using audio level events.
+ - **hangup:**
+  - The caller has hung up the phone.

-Tinyphone requires a basic understanding of Asterisk, Ruby, and Node.js, and linux.
+Tinyphone requires a basic understanding of Asterisk, Ruby, Node.js, and linux.
 It was designed for a class at NYU's [Interactive Telecommunications Program][1] called "[Redial][2]".

-**Setting up your Asterisk server**
+**Setting up your Linux server for Tinyphone**

 Tinyphone Server has been tested with Node.js 0.4.x, and Asterisk 1.8/ Asterisk 10.

 **Required:** Asterisk PBX, Node.js, Ruby, ruby-agi gem, Socket.io, Inbound VOIP phone service.
-Tinyphone server has been tested with [Flowroute](http://www.flowroute.com) or [IPKall](http://ipkall.com)
+Tinyphone server has been tested with [Flowroute](http://www.flowroute.com) and [IPKall](http://ipkall.com) for phone service.

 **Optional:** Forever (a node.js daemon app)

 [Click here for instructions on setting up a Rackspace Cloud server for Tinyphone.](http://www.itp-redial.com/class/weekly-notes/week-7-notes/asterisk-on-rackspace-cloud)  If you know what you're doing, you can use these instructions as a guide to set up just about any Linux machine for Tinyphone.

-**Setting up Tinyphone**
+**Installing Tinyphone**

 Move to the directory where you want to install Tinyphone.
 For example, you may want to install it in your Cloud9 workspace folder.